Whereas hard skills describe what you do, soft skills describe how you do it.

 Time management

 Since workplace skills are primarily tied to behaviour, improving them may involve shifting your regular patterns, approaches, or thought processes.
-This type of work requires practice and patience, but over time, you’ll likely notice more ease as you tap into your workplace skills.
+This type of work requires practice and patience, but over time, you’ll likely notice more ease as you lean into your workplace skills.

 People tend to prefer different communication styles, whether that’s delivery methods—such as conversation, email, or text—or the manner of the delivery, like passive, aggressive, or assertive communication.
-In addition to your communication skills, considering how you might approach communicating in different situations can be an opportunity to practice adaptability, critical thinking, and strategic thinking.
+In addition to your communication skills, considering how you might approach communicating in different situations can be an opportunity to practise adaptability, critical thinking, and strategic thinking.

-Beyond demonstrating your ability to take the initiative, joining a group project can offer opportunities to practice several workplace skills, such as teamwork, time management, and active listening.
+Beyond demonstrating your ability to take the initiative, joining a group project can offer opportunities to practise several workplace skills, such as teamwork, time management, and active listening.
 As a bonus, group projects can enable you to bring your technical skills into a collaborative environment.

-To join a group project, you'll be interested in what colleagues are working on and offer your help where it may be beneficial, or look for opportunities within your local community.
+To join a group project, you'll be interested in what colleagues are working on and offer your help where it may be beneficial or look for opportunities within your local community.

 To learn something new, check out the class offerings at your local community centre, college or art centre, or browse popular free courses on Coursera.

 You use workplace skills in every interaction you have.
-Simply getting to know your teammates, if you are part of a team or workmates and colleagues, can be an effective way to practice your communication and active listening skills and create opportunities for future collaboration.
+Simply getting to know your teammates, if you are part of a team or workmates and colleagues, can be an effective way to practise your communication and active listening skills and create opportunities for future collaboration.

 If appropriate, you can approach socialising with your teammates or colleagues with an interest in their lives and a willingness to share about your own.